RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 Persons from areas which have adopted restrictions to the freedom of movement may travel to HHU to attend in-person classes, internships/lab placements or examinations.
 If this applies to you, please contact the registrar’s office (Studierenden- und Prüfungsverwaltung) in case of questions.

-Dates for written examinations set to take place from February will remain as they are for the time being.
-Please check whether an alternative format, one that does not require on-campus presence, is an option.
+Dates for written examinations set to take place in from February 2021 will remain as they are for the time being.
+In individual cases, exam date changes may occur during the semester break, before the beginning of summer semester 2021, to untangle the exam phase.
+We will pass on any new regulations for NRW as soon as they become available to anyone concerned as soon as possible.
+If you have any questions, please e-mail your lecturer or the responsible dean of studies office.

 In principle, online exams are permissible for all study programmes at present.
 Based on the NRW coronavirus epidemic ordinance, HHU has passed